saransh-khobragade/Javascript-fundamentals/NodeJs-Interview-Questions.md

     - A process is an instance of a program.
     - A thread is a single unit of execution within a process.There might be multiple threads within process.

+* process.exit() vs process.kill() vs process.abort()
+    - process.exit([code])
+        - Terminates the current Node.js process gracefully with an optional exit code.
+        - Use when you want to terminate the process on purpose (e.g. after a CLI tool finishes, or when handling a fatal error cleanly).
+    - process.kill(pid[, signal])
+        - Used to communicate with other processes, such as stopping child processes or signaling long-running tasks.
+    - process.abort()
+        - Forcibly terminates the process and generates a core dump.

 * npm vs pnpm vs yarn vs bun
     - npm
         - wide compatibility